-LECOM uses the preponderance of the evidence standard in investigations and adjudications of complaints alleging sexual misconduct and any related violations.
-This means that it is determined whether it is more likely than not that a violation of the policy occurred.
+LECOM uses the preponderance of the evidence standard in investigations and decision-making process of complaints alleging sex discrimination in violation of Title IX and any related violations.
+This means that it is determined whether it is more likely than not that a violation occurred.